excelerate-america/FrontEndChallenge/index.md

 15. build and test locally then push your branch before the interview
 16. Then we can discuss

-**If your portfolio contains a project that is similar please contact me **
+**🚨 if your portfolio contains a project that is similar please contact me! 🚨**

 ### EA's App Structure